 This interdisciplinary seminar is specifically targeted to develop important analytical skills through the practice of quantitative analysis and formal symbolic reasoning.
 Courses focus on the presentation and evaluation of evidence and argument and the understanding of the use and misuse of data.
 All honors students must take this course in the fall of their sophomore year.

 HON 2100 - Sophomore Honors Seminar II

 Honors 2100 takes skills developed in freshman honors courses and applies them in an interdisciplinary analysis of critical and enduring issues.
 Students will grapple with important texts and ideas which require careful analysis and reflection.
 Courses are team taught by faculty from differing disciplines and topics will vary depending on the instructors.
-This is a companion course to HON 2200.

 HON 2200 - Sophomore Honors Seminar III

 Honors 2200 takes skills developed in freshman honors courses and applies them in an interdisciplinary analysis of critical and enduring issues.
 Students will grapple with important texts and ideas which require careful analysis and reflection.
 Courses are team taught by faculty from differing disciplines and topics will vary depending on the instructors.
-This course is taken as a companion course to 2100.

 HON 3000 - Junior Honors Colloquium

 Prerequisite: HON 2200 or permission of the Honors Program Advisor.